Boozy Frosé is a wine-based slushie that's cold, refreshing — and for adults only! This frosty cocktail recipe will be a hit at happy hour.

 How to Make Boozy Frosé

-Next make the strawberry simple syrup.
-In a mason jar (or glass bowl or saucepan,) combine 1/2 cup each water and sugar then microwave until bubbling, 1-1/2 minutes.
-Stir until the sugar has dissolved then carefully add 1 cup chopped strawberries and refrigerate overnight.
+In a mason jar or glass measuring cup combine water and sugar then microwave until bubbling, 1 – 2 minutes.
+Stir until the sugar has dissolved then carefully add chopped strawberries and refrigerate overnight.
 Strain through a fine mesh sieve, and voila – strawberry simple syrup!

 Pour into glasses, stick a straw inside, and get to sippin’, my friend!
 I hope you love this fun and frosty frozen cocktail – enjoy!